Best place to find information and services that your council provides...

 To obtain a licence, please complete a Section 50 Licence application and return to the address on the form.

-Under Section 171 of the Highway Act 1980, a permit is required to site a crane or hydraulic platform on the public highway.
+Under Section 171 of the Highway Act 1980, a permit is required to site a crane, hydraulic platform or welfare unit on the public highway.

-This application will take three working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.
+This application will take seven working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.

 You will need to complete an application to site a crane or hydraulic platform on the public highway and return to the address on the form.